AlinaGoaga/CV/README.md

 - Focused on OO design in Ruby and JavaScript using Sinatra, Rails and React as frameworks.
 - TDD approach to building software across RSpec, Capybara and Jasmine.
 - Building apps using REST principles
-- Team engeniering projects following Agile practices.
+- Team engineering projects following Agile practices.
 - Daily pair programming and collaboration via GitHub

 #### University / College